 103 Pages Posted: 17 Apr 2018 Last revised: 29 Oct 2022

-Payments and discounts incentivize participation in many transactions about which people know little, but can learn more --- payments for medical trial participation, signing bonuses for job applicants, or price rebates on consumer durables.
+Participation payments are used in many transactions about which people know little, but can learn more: incentives for medical trial participation, signing bonuses for job applicants, or price rebates on consumer durables.
 Who opts into the transaction when given such incentives?
-We show theoretically and experimentally that increasing participation payments disproportionately attracts individuals for whom learning about the transaction is harder.
-These participants decide based on worse information and are more likely to regret their decision ex post.
-The learning-based selection effect is stronger when information acquisition is more costly.
-Moreover, it outweighs selection on risk preferences in many of our treatments.
+We show theoretically and experimentally that incentives can act as a selection mechanism that disproportionately selects individuals for whom learning is harder.
+Moreover, these individuals use less information to decide whether to participate, which makes disappointment more likely.
+The learning-based selection effect is stronger in settings in which information acquisition is more difficult.

 JEL Classification: D01, D63, D83, D91, C91

 Suggested Citation: Suggested Citation